 - It informs decision-making: Understanding your digital maturity provides you with valuable insights into your digital strengths and weaknesses.
 This can inform decision-making around digital investments, talent development, and organizational structure.

-Understanding your digital maturity is essential for organizations to develop a comprehensive and effective digital transformation strategy that addresses their specific needs, challenges, and opportunities.
+Understanding your digital maturity is essential for organizations to develop a comprehensive and effective digital improvement strategy that addresses their specific needs, challenges, and opportunities.